talosh/flameTimewarpML/README.md

 /Volumes/software/flameTimewarpML/init_env  /Volumes/software/miniconda3/   # Mac
 /mnt/software/flameTimewarpML/init_env  /mnt/software/miniconda3/           # Linux
 ```
+The script will open new konsole window.

+* In case you do it over ssh remotely on Linux edit the line at the very end of init_env

-there should be (base) before shell prompt. python --version should give Python 3.8.5 or greater
+* To check if environment is properly initialized: there should be (base) before shell prompt. python --version should give Python 3.8.5 or greater

 * From this shell prompt install dependency libraries:
 ```